NikTRSK/Hardware_Password_Cracker/PresentationNotes.md

 > Do some excessive handwaving

 Make sure all group members know wtf is going on
 > Define PE inputs and outputs

+Talk about NOC Design
+> Placement for PEs